The Basics of Real Estate: The Beginner’s 2025 Guide

 Making Money From Real Estate

 There are several ways to make money from real estate, no matter how you invest.
-You can invest directly or with real estate investment companies to help you make the most of your assets.
+You can invest directly or work with real estate investment companies to help you maximize your assets.
+For beginners wondering how to learn the basics of real estate, it starts with understanding the different income streams.

 Appreciation

-Real estate naturally appreciates.
+Real estate naturally appreciates over time.
 While there is always the risk that a property's value can fall, it typically increases annually.
 As a property owner, whether direct or in a property portfolio, you can earn some or all of the property's appreciation or the difference in the current value to the original value paid for the property.

 Cash Flow